Data Table

 #### File Upload Column Type

-The **File Upload** type adds an upload button inside each row of the Data Table.
-When a user clicks the button, Salesforce's standard file upload dialog opens.
-The uploaded file is stored as a **Content Document** linked to the record of that row — you can find it in the record's **Files** related list.
+The **File Upload** type adds an upload button inside each row.
+When clicked, Salesforce's standard file upload dialog opens.
+The file is stored as a **Content Document** linked to the row's record.

 **How to set it up:**

-1. In the **Data Mappings** section, click on the column you want to use for file uploads.
+1. In **Data Mappings**, click the column you want to use for file uploads.

 2. Change the **Type** to **File Upload**.